Peter-Schorn/RegularExpressions/README.md

 These methods with throw if the pattern is invalid, or if the number of group names does not match the number of capture groups (See [RegexError](https://github.com/Peter-Schorn/RegularExpressions/blob/d72d877857aba02c24865b7cf5f365c05265b686/Sources/RegularExpressions/RegexObjects.swift#L3)).
 They will **Never** throw an error if no matches are found.
 See [Extracting the match and capture groups](https://github.com/Peter-Schorn/RegularExpressions/blob/master/README.md#extracting-the-match-and-capture-groups) for information about the `RegexMatch` returned by these functions.

+**Warning**: The ranges of the matches and capture groups may be invalidated if you mutate the source string.
+Use [String.regexsub](https://github.com/Peter-Schorn/RegularExpressions/blob/master/README.md#performing-regular-expression-replacements-1) to perform multiple replacements.

 Examples:
 ```swift
 var inputText = "name: Chris Lattner"